 Are your companies reporting their numbers in different currencies?
 XLReporting can automatically look up the relevant currency exchange rates and apply those to the imported amounts.
 To use this option, you need to fill a data set with relevant currency exchange rates.

-Our predefined import requires the lookup column to be a combination of currency code, period, and rate type (A/B/F for Actuals / Budget / Forecast).
+Our configured import requires the lookup column to be a combination of currency code, period, and rate type (A/B/F for Actuals / Budget / Forecast).
 In above example, imported EUR amounts for period 2019-01 and type Actuals will be translated using an exchange rate of 1.06

 Once you have entered your companies and imported your Charts of Accounts (and -optionally- entered your business units, accounts mapping, and currency exchange rates) you can use our Excel template to import your monthly actuals and annual budget data.